-B1.2 WRITING RUBRIC: GRADE 9
+B1.2 WRITING RUBRIC: GRADE 10

-Vocabulary continues to use and develop academic vocabulary
+Vocabulary • continues to use and develop academic vocabulary

 - Knowledge of • uses a variety of words with multiple meanings

 words • continues to use a thesaurus

-- Word choice
+- Word choice - continues to use a thesaurus

 - Word

 enrichment

 Sentence Sentence Structure

 structure; uses a variety of complex sentences (e.g., The ball, which he hit powerfully,

 punctuation flew across the net to Roberto, who had raced to hit it.)

 Punctuation

 uses parentheses (e.g., for additional information)

 uses semi-colons

-uses colons (e.g. before extended quotations; to replace "for example";

-follow a salutation)
+uses colons (e.g. before extended quotations; to replace "for example"; follow a salutation)

 Form; takes notes while listening

 organization; writes about all story elements (e.g., character, conflict, atmosphere, plot)

-content • writes a multi-paragraph composition for academic purposes (e.g., descriptive,
+content writes a multi-paragraph composition for academic purposes (e.g., descriptive,

 narrative, expository, or persuasive)

-writes a five-paragraph essay
+writes a five paragraph essay

 adds details, examples, and explanations to convey meaning

 sequences text logically

-4

-dently uses writing process
+independently uses writing process

-n and peer writing
+edits own and peer writing

-trates awareness of audience
+demonstrates awareness of audience

-ariety of features to create an effective presentation or final product
+uses a variety of features to create an effective presentation or final product

-chnology, color, font)
+(e.g., technology, color, font)

+Grammar Nouns

-cract nouns (e.g., advice, information, beauty, knowledge, philosophy, no-cracy) + a, an, the, or no article (e.g., He had a good knowledge of nce.
+Grammar abstract nouns (e.g., advice, information, beauty, knowledge, philosophy, demo- cracy) + a, an, the, or no article (e.g., He had a good knowledge of science.
 He had knowledge about many things.)

-uns
+• Pronouns

-tive: who, that, which, whose in defining relative clause (e.g., The man drives the bus smiles a lot.)
+relative: who, that, which, whose in defining relative clause (e.g., The man who drives the bus smiles a lot.)

+• Verbs

-sent and past perfect (e.g., He has just finished.)
+present and past perfect (e.g., He has just finished.)

-ole passive (e.g., The dog was found in the park last Friday.)
+simple passive (e.g., The dog was found in the park last Friday.)

-ditional statement: cannot be fulfilled (e.g., If I had known that they were brating a birthday, I would have brought a cake.)
+conditional statement: cannot be fulfilled (e.g., If I had known that they were celebrating a birthday, I would have brought a cake.)

-ives and Adverbs
+Adjectives and Adverbs

-+ adjective (e.g., The small round ball is mine.)
+the + adjective (e.g., The small round ball is mine.)

-s not confuse adjectives and adverbs
+does not confuse adjectives and adverbs

-und as adjective or as part of a compound noun (e.g., running water, king stick, diving board)
+gerund as adjective or as part of a compound noun (e.g., running water, walking stick, diving board)

-er, neither
+either, neither

-OS
+Adverbs

-ossibility (e.g., probably, possibly, definitely)
+of possibility (e.g., probably, possibly, definitely)

-on
+Negation

-n conjunction unless (e.g., Don't spend the money unless you need new
+with conjunction unless (e.g., Don't spend the money unless you need new clothes.)

-hes.)

-ion Words and Phrases
+Transition Words and Phrases

-ety of transition words and phrases used correctly and extensively bughout the writing
+variety of transition words and phrases used correctly and extensively

+throughout the writing

-LEARNER WRITING EXEMPLAR: GRADE 9 - B1.2
+LEARNER WRITING EXEMPLAR: GRADE 10 - B1.2